 The pediatric subspecialty loan repayment program was authorized by Section 5203 of the Affordable Care Act (ACA) in March 2010.
 The program, which would be administered by the Health Resources and Services Administration (HRSA), would incentivize training and practice in pediatric medical subspecialties, like pediatric rheumatology, in underserved areas across the United States.
 The program would offer up to $35,000 in loan forgiveness for each year of service for a maximum of three years.
 The program was authorized for $30 million for FY 2010 through FY 2014, but has yet to be appropriated any funding.

-President Obama requested, in FY 2013 budget, $5 million dollars to fund the Pediatric Subspecialty Loan Repayment Program.
+President Obama requested, in his FY 2013 and FY 2014 budget, $5 million dollars to fund the Pediatric Subspecialty Loan Repayment Program.
+The Senate Appropriations Committee approved $5 million dollars for the program.

 What Your Members of Congress Can Do to Act on this Issue: